mshafiee/safecrypt/README.md

 # SafeCrypt

-SafeCrypt is a command-line tool for securely encrypting and decrypting folders using AES-256-GCM encryption.
+SafeCrypt is a command-line tool for securely encrypting and decrypting files and folders using AES-256-GCM encryption.
 The tool leverages Argon2 for key derivation to ensure strong encryption and secure password-based key management.
 The encrypted files can be stored either as individual files or within a ZIP container for easy distribution.

+## Securely Sending Files via Communication Tools

+With SafeCrypt, you can securely send and attach your important and confidential files through email, WhatsApp, Telegram, and other communication tools.
+SafeCrypt allows you to encrypt your files before sending, so you don't have to worry about the quality of the end-to-end encryption provided by these communication services.

+### Important Notes on Sharing Keys:
+- **Offline Key Sharing**: To decrypt the files, the receiver needs the encryption key file.
+However, for security purposes, **do not send the encryption key with the encrypted files** over the same communication channel.
+Instead, share the encryption key via offline methods such as a USB stick or other secure physical means.
+- **Encryption Key Security**: The encryption key is critical for decryption, and without it, the recipient will not be able to access the encrypted files.
+Protect this key and share it carefully.

+By following this approach, you can ensure that your files remain secure even if the communication tool's encryption is compromised, but always remember to keep the encryption key and encrypted files separate.

 ## Features